 Let’s revisit the “Suddenly It’s 1960!” generation of Chrysler products through these vintage images.
 Many words have been devoted on this site and elsewhere to these products, in many ways the apex of the postwar Jet-Age fascination.
 As many have said, the arrival of these Chrysler products in 1957 was a defining moment.

-In the last picture, I wonder if thats Levitown PA where they were in a hurry to build the neighborhood and the last thing they did was pave the streets.
+In the first picture, I wonder if thats Levitown PA where they were in a hurry to build the neighborhood and the last thing they did was pave the streets.
 Thats gravel.

 Sorry to say that the couple with the 58 Imperial look like they are going to a funeral 😬.
 THEIR OWN!